SAFE-Stack/docs/docs/quickstart.md

 ## Troubleshooting

 * **fake not found** - If you fail to execute `fake` from command line after installing it as a global tool, you might need to add it to your `PATH` manually: (e.g. `export PATH="$HOME/.dotnet/tools:$PATH"` on unix) - [related GitHub issue](https://github.com/dotnet/cli/issues/9321)

+* You see
+`WebSocket connection to 'ws://localhost:8000/socketcluster/' failed` in the Chrome dev tools console.
+    * To make this error go away,  you may need to install the [Full Stack Debugging prequisites for Chrome](https://safe-stack.github.io/docs/feature-debugging/#prerequisites).
+Otherwise, you can safely ignore this error.